Celebrities with Lyme Disease: What Their Stories Reveal About Symptoms and Misdiagnosis

 Avril Lavigne: Bedridden and Fighting for Recovery

 At the height of her illness, Avril was so weak she could barely move, walk, or speak.
-She described feeling like she was “underwater, drowning,” and she struggled to find physicians who understood the complexity of her symptoms.
+She described feeling like she was “underwater, drowning,” while struggling to find physicians who understood the complexity of her symptoms.

 Daryl Hall: A Long Battle with Chronic Lyme

-Daryl Hall has spoken candidly about years of unexplained symptoms—ranging from persistent fatigue and brain fog to neurological issues—that affected his ability to perform.
+Daryl Hall has spoken candidly about years of unexplained symptoms—including fatigue, brain fog, and neurologic complaints—that affected his ability to perform.

-Eventually diagnosed with Lyme disease, he has used interviews to highlight how symptoms were overlooked and how difficult it can be to obtain proper diagnosis and treatment.
+Eventually diagnosed with Lyme disease, he has used interviews to highlight how symptoms were overlooked and how difficult it can be for some patients to obtain appropriate diagnosis and treatment.

 His experience reflects a broader pattern seen in many patients with persistent Lyme symptoms.